 According to the Abu Dhabi Law, subscribing to a scheme of health insurance is mandatory for employees and their family who are non-UAE nationals.
 It is optional for others.
 Employees must get adequate insurance coverage for those they sponsor, such as a husband sponsoring a wife.
 Employees may need to pay for up to 50% of their policy’s premium, and the same percentage of policy premium for their dependents (determined by their age).
 If an employer does not agree to cover these costs, it is mandatory for employees to pay for it from their income.
 The annual premium for basic coverage is 800 Dirhams and 5,500 Dirhams for employees above the age of 60.
-A maternity surcharge of 750 Dirhams applies for a female in the age bracket of 18 and 50 years.
+A maternity surcharge of 750 Dirhams applies to females in the age bracket of 18 and 50 years.

 When an employee suffers from a work-related injury or occupational disease, the employer needs to report the police and pay the expenses of the employee’s treatment till recovery or declared disabled.
 Full salary is payable to the employee for 6 months until recovery, declaration of disability or death, whichever happens first.

 On the death of an employee due to work-related sickness or injury, the employee’s family is eligible to receive remuneration equal to 24 months of the employee’s wages, subject to a maximum of 35,000 Dirhams and a minimum of 18,000 Dirhams.
 If an employee gets permanently disabled due to a work-related injury, then he/she is entitled to receive the same amount as compensation the dependents would have received as a survivor benefit.
-Pro rata compensation is paid in case of partial disability.
+Pro rata compensation is paid in the case of partial disability.

 How GPS can Help